Here are some questions to ask your doctor that may help you better understand epilepsy in children.

 My child was diagnosed with epilepsy.
 What does this mean?

-Childhood epilepsy is a brain disorder that causes an infant or a child to have repeated seizures over time.
-Seizures, also known as convulsions, are episodes in which brain activity is disturbed, causing changes in attention or behavior.
-Epilepsy in children is sometimes caused by certain medical conditions such as a congenital brain defect or metabolism disorder present at birth, or as a result of a brain tumor
+Childhood epilepsy is a brain disorder leading to repeated seizures over time.
+Seizures, also known as convulsions, are episodes in which brain activity is disturbed, causing changes in awareness, movement or behavior.
+Epilepsy in children is sometimes caused by certain medical conditions such as congenital brain defects or metabolic disorder present at birth, or resulting from a brain tumor or brain injury.

-Symptoms of epilepsy in children vary depending on the particular part of the brain that has been affected and the cause of epilepsy.
-In some cases, children with epilepsy may have simple staring spells or loss of alertness, while others can experience violent shaking.
+Symptoms of epilepsy in children vary depending on the brain area involved and the underlying cause.
+For example, some children with epilepsy have simple staring spells or loss of alertness, while others experience violent shaking.

-Symptoms of epilepsy in infants, toddlers, and older children can also include:
+Symptoms of epilepsy in toddlers and older children also include:

 - Suddenly falling for no reason

-- Rolling his or her eyes and blinking repeatedly
+- Rolling of the eyes and blinking repeatedly

-Certain types of childhood epilepsy can improve or go away completely by the time a child is in their late teens or twenties.
-For others, epilepsy is a life-long condition where anti-seizure drug therapy must be continued.
-While there is a very low risk of sudden death with epilepsy, serious injuries can occur during certain activities like driving.
+Many types of childhood epilepsy improve or go into remission by the late teens or early twenties, but epilepsy is life-long in some individuals.
+While there is a very low risk of sudden death with epilepsy, serious injuries can occur during activities like driving.
 Your doctor can help you determine the best childhood epilepsy treatment.